The service description files for Dinit each describe a

 lists the available properties.

 - Process services.
-This kind of service runs as a single process;
+This kind of service runs a single supervised

 - Bgprocess services ("background process" services).
 This

-kind of service is similar to a regular process service, but the process
+kind of service is similar to a regular process service, but is for a

-command (which need not actually be a script, despite the name).
-They can
+executing commands (which need not actually be scripts, despite the name).

 - Internal services do not run as an external process at all.
 They